SwiftLaTeX/SwiftLaTeX/README.md

 Our system abstracts your cloud storage as a POSIX-like file system to simplify user interface implementation at the cost of a little bit performance.
 We are working hard to improve our implementation to reduce the network turn around time.

 ## Contributor License Agreement
-Before we can accept any contributions of code, we need you to agree to our Contributor License Agreement.
+Before we can accept any contributions of code, we need you to agree to our Contributor License Agreement https://www.swiftlatex.com/contribute.html.
 This is to ensure that you own the copyright of your contribution, and that you agree to give us a license to use it in both the open source version, and the version of SwiftLaTeX running at www.swiftlatex.com, which may include additional changes.